Hal Block: Radio, Broadway, Hollywood

 The 1930s and 1940s were the Golden Age of radio and there were significant financial rewards to be made for those writing for radio comedy programs.
 Phil Baker, for whom Block was the head writer, reportedly spent $1,500 per week on his three writers, equivalent to $24,000 in 2010 dollars.
-However, the failure rate of those attempting to make it a career was high.
+Never the less, the failure rate of those attempting to make it a career was high.
 Despite the risk, and against his father's expressed wishes, in 1935 Block abandoned the study of law and moved to New York City.
 He was able to achieve immediate success, being hired by the comedy team of Abbott and Costello.
 He also continued to write for Phil Baker, for whom he would write even into the 1940s, including Baker's hit game show, Take It or Leave It.
 By 1937, he was so busy as a writer that in September he had only three hours to stop off in Chicago for his parents' anniversary party before continuing by train to Hollywood, writing for Baker's radio show.

 In the years that followed, Block would establish his reputation by writing for many of the top comedians in radio, including Bob Hope, Burns and Allen, Eddie Cantor, Dean Martin, Jerry Lewis and Milton Berle.

 In the early 1940s, with the world at war and the Depression still a recent memory, light-hearted musical comedies were popular and Block found his humor skills in demand for Broadway musicals and Hollywood movies.
 As early as 1939, he contributed dialog and music to the film Charlie McCarthy, Detective.
 In 1940, he wrote the low-budget Universal film musical I'm Nobody's Sweetheart Now and contributed to the script for 1943's Stage Door Canteen.
 He also made contributions to successful Broadway shows, such as By Jupiter, Let's Face It!, and Follow the Girls.
 In 1941, he was hired to write dialogue for the Broadway revue Sons O'Fun, Olsen and Johnson's sequel to their hit show Hellzapoppin.
 Sons O'Fun ran for 742 performances.

 Block also showed an instinct for financial opportunities.
 During the test run in Boston of Follow the Girls, Fred Thompson, the show's principal writer, lost faith in the show and sold his shares to Block for $3,000.
 The show, starring a young Jackie Gleason, became a wartime hit and a huge financial success.

 Block was also a columnist and wrote articles for various publications, including Variety, Collier's and the Chicago Daily News.